python/cpython/Doc/howto/concurrency.rst

        }
    </style>

-For convenience, here's a summary comparng the concurrency models in Python:
+For convenience, here's a summary comparing the concurrency models in Python:

 .. list-table::